 Congratulations on making it through the job interview process and receiving an offer!
 It’s now time to negotiate your salary.

-You may be wondering if salary negotiation is even an option for you, particularly if you’re an entry-level or junior employee, if we’re in a recession, or if you've taken a break for personal reasons.
-The answer is a resounding yes – you should always negotiate your salary.
+You may be wondering if salary negotiation is even an option for you, particularly if you’re an entry-level or junior employee, if there is a recession, or if you've taken a break for personal reasons.
+The answer is a resounding yes – job candidates should always negotiate the salary.

-Employers expect and prepare for some level of negotiation when it comes to salary, and if you've been selected for the position, you have the opportunity to negotiate.
+Employers expect and prepare for some level of negotiation regarding salary, so if you've been selected for the position, you should take the opportunity to negotiate.

 Related: How to get promoted – fast

-While it is possible that your prospective employer may say no to your negotiation attempts, it’s likely that you’ll at least receive part of what you're asking for.
+While your prospective employer may say no to your negotiation attempts, it’s likely that you’ll at least receive part of what you're asking for.

 Negotiating your salary demonstrates that you are well-prepared and value your own worth as a professional.
 It can also set you up for future promotions and pay increases.